NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: Experimental results

-In the NACHOS experiments, comparing NACHOS with NACHOS\_NC, we aim at testing the effectiveness of the constraints in selecting an EENN satisfying the given constraints.
-The results show that the constraints are satisfied in NACHOS while are not satisfied in NACHOS\_NC.
-Additionally, Fig.~\ref{fig:ComparisonParetoFronts} points out that NACHOS with constraints is able to reach faster the region of solutions satisfying the constraints, delimited by the red horizontal line and the purple vertical line in the figure, with respect to the unconstrained counterpart.
+In the NACHOS experiments, comparing NACHOS with NACHOS\_NC, we aim at testing the effectiveness of the $L_{cost}$ regularization in selecting an EENN satisfying the given constraints.
+The results show that the constraints are satisfied in NACHOS while are not satisfied in NACHOS\_NC, Additionally, the model found shows even better accuracy on CIFAR-10 and SVHN.
+Additionally, Fig.~\ref{fig:ComparisonParetoFronts} points out that NACHOS by using constraints and the $L_{cost}$ regularization is able to reach faster the region of solutions satisfying the constraints, delimited by the red horizontal line and the purple vertical line in the figure, with respect to the unconstrained counterpart.
 Finally, we can argue that a NAS by enforcing constraints is able to find an admissible solution with a significant lower number of iterations.
 Indeed, NACHOS and EDANAS models are found by NACHOS in 10 iterations and by EDANAS in 30 iterations, respectively.

-Fig.~\ref{fig:heatmapsEENN} shows the utilization of the second EEC of the NACHOS\_NC on CIFAR-10 varying the thresholds of the first two EECS.
+Fig.~\ref{fig:heatmapsEENN} shows the utilization of the second EEC of a model with three exits (B=3) found by NACHOS\_NC on CIFAR-10 varying the thresholds of the first two EECS.
 This visualizes how the thresholds affect the behaviour of the Cumulative method in triggering the early exit in the EECs.

 In the NACHOS experiments, comparing NACHOS with NACHOS\_NP we aim at testing the effectiveness of the $L_{peak}$ regularization in improving the accuracy of the EENN.
-An increase in accuracy is seen on CIFAR-10 and SVHN while the accuracy is approximately the same on CINIC-10.
+An increase in accuracy is seen on CIFAR-10, SVHN, and Imagenette while the accuracy is approximately the same on CINIC-10 and maintains a similar computational complexity.

-Lastly, we report in Fig.~\ref{fig:distconfs} the distributions of the confidences in NACHOS, NACHOS\_NP, and NACHOS\_NC models.
+Lastly, we report in Fig.~\ref{fig:distconfs} the distributions of the confidences in NACHOS, NACHOS\_NP, and NACHOS\_NC models obtained with the same seed.
 We can point out that the $L_{peak}$ is effective in aligning the confidences towards the operating point of the EECs.
 This is evident in the decrease of the number of samples for very high confidences for both EECs and the corresponding increase of samples towards the operating point in the NACHOS model with respect to the NACHOS\_NP model.
 Moreover, the $L_{cost}$ is effective in favoring the training of the early fraction of the EENN.
 This is seen in the higher number of samples for the higher confidences in the NACHOS model in the first EEC with respect to the NACHOS\_NC model.